-Maybe you’ve recently found yourself with some extra time lately?
+Thought about researching your home lately?
+Maybe you’ve recently found yourself with some extra time these days?
 If you live in an historic house (or know someone who does), consider learning more about it!
 While many museums and local archives have resources you can peruse in person, there are also many online options to get you started.

 First, here are a few links from our own website for contacting local and state preservation organizations.